The Fisher-KPP equation over simple graphs: Varied persistence states in river networks: Introduction

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows.
 In section 2, we prepare some preliminary results, including the comparison principles in the setting of river networks and the existence and uniqueness of solution of problems \eqref{two branches}, \eqref{main equation} and \eqref{split}.
 In sections 3, we provide the proof of Theorem \ref{main:two} and in section 4, we prove Theorems \ref{main} and \ref{main2}.
 The arguments in sections 3 and 4 are based on results for stationary solutions stated in Theorems \ref{prop:2-bra}, \ref{uul}, \ref{ull}, which are proved in section 5 by a phase plane approach, except that only a weaker version of Theorems \ref{uul}, \ref{ull} can be obtained by the phase plane method alone; the proof of these two theorems is completed by making use of an extra technique in section 4 (see Lemma \ref{*=*} and Remark \ref{uniq}).
+In section 6, the results obtained here and their biological implications are further discussed.